martyca/TF_S3_Backend_bootStrapper/README.md

 - An AWS account.
 - Credentials to access said AWS account.

+## Components
+This will create the following resources:
+- aws_s3_bucket
+- aws_dynamodb_table

 ## Setup
 Clone this repository, cd into it, run the following commands:

 - `terraform init`
 - `terraform apply`

-That's it, you now have a terraform workspace with a backend in S3.
+That's it, you now have a terraform workspace with a backend in S3 and lock state in DynamoDB.

 ## Backend Properties
 To get the name of the S3 bucket and the object that holds your state file, query the terraform outputs.